Since 2013, Wildlife Queensland has been calling on the State Government to do the right thing and act on our state’s plastic pollution problem.

 The campaign also called for a commitment to investigate a container deposit scheme for Queensland, and include helium balloons and a number of other problematic products/practices in any ban on single-use plastic bags.

-Join Wildlife Queensland’s campaign for a
+Wildlife Queensland’s campaign for a

-Plastic Bag Free Queensland!
+Plastic Bag Free Queensland is winning!

 Our Plastic Bag Free Queensland campaign promotes awareness of the impact plastic litter has on our wildlife and is working to bring Queensland in line with other Plastic Bag Free states.
 South Australia, for one, has had a ban on single-use plastic bags since 2009.
 It is estimated that this ban removes over 400 million bags from the economy every year.
 It remains a popular ban, with nine out of 10 South Australians taking their own re-usable bags with them to the supermarket.